smonff/smonff.github.com/source/_posts/2014-02-26-how-i-transformed-this-dirty-script-to-a-full-module-distribution.markdown

 # Part 1 : converting the script to a module
 *This post is for beginners developers who wants to start a project from scratch but also want to use as much as possible of things from CPAN.
 It's supposed to be **one possible way** that defends modern practices I learned through the friendly Perl community.
 I do not try to do marketing over my own projects, that is only used as an example and a personal experience on modern Perl.*

 Once, I needed a script for a very repetitive task.
-Even if this task was pretty simple to do by hand (listing dependencies used in a project, but not dependencies of dependencies and generating a formatted report), it was error proof if done by hand.
-So, I picked some useful modules on [MetaCPAN](https://metacpan.org), [started to write some stuff](https://github.com/smonff/Shurf/commit/a5e7aeb2fab7ef6fa5dd9cf81aa34c49860037ce), and as each time with Perl, work was done quicker than you can imagine.
+Even if this task was pretty simple to do by hand (listing dependencies used in a project, but not dependencies of dependencies and generating a formatted report), it was error proof and boring if done by hand.
+So, I picked some useful modules on [MetaCPAN](https://metacpan.org), [started to write some stuff](https://github.com/smonff/Shurf/commit/a5e7aeb2fab7ef6fa5dd9cf81aa34c49860037ce), and thanks to the natural Perl programing language, work was done quicker than you can imagine.

 I started to write this script as a helper for a bigger project.
 Period.
 Then I realized that it has a lot of serious failings :

-* If I would have the same issue in another project I will probably not be able to re-use it
+* If I would have the same issue in another project it could probably be a pain to re-use it
 * I haven't tested anything so each time I will make a change to the script, I wasn't sure the full script keeps working as expected
-* It has been used only on one machine, running Ubuntu, it wasn't supposed to be abble run on Debian, Windows or on another Perl version
+* It has been used only on one machine, running Ubuntu, it wasn't supposed to be abble to run on Debian, Windows or on another Perl versions
 * The stuff starts to give me headaches
 * The script wasn't easily accessible to others on CPAN
 * It has no documentation